TITLE 77: PUBLIC HEALTH

 Section 390.150 Issuance of an Initial License Due to a Change of Ownership

-a) Upon receipt and review of an application for a license, the Director shall issue a probationary license if he finds:
+a) Upon receipt and review of an application for a license, the Director shall issue a probationary license if he or she finds:

-1) The applicant is a person responsible and suitable to operate or to direct or to participate in the operation of a facility by virtue of financial capacity, appropriate business or professional experience, a record of compliance with lawful orders of the Department and lack of revocation of a license during the previous five years;
+1) That the individual applicant, or the corporation, partnership, or other entity if the applicant is not an individual, is a person responsible and suitable to operate or to direct or to participate in the operation of a facility by virtue of financial capacity, appropriate business or professional experience, a record of compliance with lawful orders of the Department and lack of revocation of a license during the previous five years, and is not the owner if a facility designated pursuant to Section 3-304.2 of the Act and Section 390.185 as a distressed facility;

-2) The facility is under the supervision of an administrator who is licensed under the Nursing Home Administrators Licensing and Disciplinary Act; and
+2) That the facility is under the supervision of an administrator who is licensed, if required, under the Nursing Home Administrators Licensing and Disciplinary Act; and

-3) The facility is in substantial compliance with the Act and this Part.
+3) That the facility is in substantial compliance with the Act and this Part.
 (Section 3-109 of the Act)

 b) Whenever ownership of a facility is transferred from the person named in a license to any other person, the transferee must obtain a new probationary license.
 The transferee shall notify the Department of the transfer and apply for a new license at least 30 days prior to final transfer.
+The Department will not approve the transfer of ownership to an owner of a facility designated pursuant to Section 3-304.2 of the Act and Section 390.185 as a distressed facility.
 (Section 3-112 of the Act)

 c) The transferor shall notify the Department at least 30 days prior to final transfer.
 The transferor shall remain responsible for the operation of the facility until such time as the license is issued to the new transferee.
 (Section 3-112 of the Act)